 There’s nothing quite like a perfect quiche dough – buttery, flaky, and oh-so-delicious.
 In this recipe, we’ll show you how to make a foolproof quiche crust that will impress your guests and elevate your favorite quiche recipes to the next level.

-Several essential things must be considered when learning how to make pastry dough for quiche.
+Several essential things must be considered when making pastry dough for quiche.
 Firstly, making the best quiche dough requires attention to detail and the proper technique.
 Secondly, good quiche dough should be flaky, buttery, and hold its shape without being harsh or rubbery.

 Blind baking is baking a pie or quiche crust without filling, usually for a short time, to set the dough and prevent it from becoming soggy when filled with wet ingredients.
 This is particularly important for custard-based pies like quiches, where the filling can be quite moist and may cause the crust to become mushy if not pre-baked.
 To blind bake a quiche crust, first line the dough with parchment paper or aluminum foil and fill it with pie weights, dried beans, or rice to hold it down and prevent it from puffing up during baking.
 Then, bake the crust in a preheated oven for 10-15 minutes until it sets and is lightly golden in color.
 After this, you can remove the weights and continue baking the crust with the filling.